Freaky/gcstool/README.md

 We can now query a database for for known passwords:

     % gcstool query pwned-passwords-2.0-p50m.gcs
-    Initialised GCS. n=501636842, p=50000000, index=489879
+    Ready for queries on 501636842 items with a 1 in 50000000 false-positive rate.  ^D to exit.
     > password
-    Found in 0.2ms
+    Found in 0.3ms
     > not a leaked password
-    Not found in 0.5ms
+    Not found in 1.7ms
-    > ilovedogs
+    > I love dogs
-    Found in 27.1ms
+    Found in 0.7ms
+    > I guess it works
+    Not found in 0.1ms

 Yay.

-Integrating it into your website is left as an exercise.
+Integrating it into your website is left as an exercise right now.
+Eventually I'll factor this out into a library and sort out a Rubygem.

 ### How?